anomitroid/URL-Shortener-BlazinglyFast/README.md

 ### Extra Feature: QR Code Generation

 The application includes an additional feature to generate QR codes for shortened URLs, enhancing the ease of sharing and accessibility.
-This functionality is implemented using the `qrcode` crate within the `generate_qr_code` function located in the [handlers/api.rs](url_app/src/handlers/api.rs) file.
-When a URL is shortened, a corresponding QR code is generated and saved in the `static/qr_codes` directory.
+This functionality is implemented using the `to_svg_to_string` function within the `qrcode-generator` crate located in the [handlers/api.rs](url_app/src/handlers/api.rs) file.
+When a URL is shortened, a corresponding QR code is generated.
 The generated QR code is then displayed alongside the shortened URL in the web form interface.

 ### How It Works
 1. **URL Shortening**: When a user submits a URL to be shortened, the application generates a short ID for the URL.
-2. **QR Code Generation**: Simultaneously, the `generate_qr_code` function creates a QR code for the shortened URL using the `qrcode` crate.
+2. **QR Code Generation**: Simultaneously, the `to_svg_to_string` function creates a QR code for the shortened URL using the `qrcode-generator` crate.
-3. **Storage**: The QR code image is saved in the `static/qr_codes` directory with a filename corresponding to the short ID.
+3. **Storage**: The QR code image is added to the Database corresponding to the short ID.
 4. **Display**: The web form interface is updated to display the QR code image alongside the shortened URL, allowing users to scan the code with their mobile devices to access the original URL.

 This feature provides a convenient way for users to share shortened URLs, especially in scenarios where typing a URL is impractical.
 By scanning the QR code, users can quickly and easily access the original URL on their mobile devices.